 The Nebraska Invasive Species Program (NISP) continues to administer a multi-institutional Aquatic Invasive Species (AIS) Prevention Program with grant funding from the U.S. Fish and Wildlife Service (USFWS).

 Goals1.
-Decrease the risk of aquatic invasive species introduction into Nebraska by implementing a boat inspection and decontamination program;
+Decrease the risk of aquatic invasive species introduction into Nebraska by implementing a boat inspections and decontamination program;

-2. Increase public awareness of aquatic invasive species through an integrated outreach/education program;
+2. Increase public awareness of AIS through an integrated outreach and education program;

-3. Continue aquatic invasive species monitoring to help focus prevention efforts; and
+3. Continue AIS monitoring to help focus prevention efforts;

-4. Increase local and regional collaboration in the prevention of aquatic invasive species.
+4. Increase local and regional collaboration in the prevention of AIS.

 Project WebsiteAIS Prevention Program